 If your angina symptoms get worse even though you are

 taking medicines, you may think about having a procedure to improve blood flow to your heart.

 angioplasty with or without stenting and

 bypass surgery.
-They are done when the coronary arteries are severely blocked.
+They are done when the coronary arteries are severely narrowed or blocked.